LeHaine/kt-ldtk-api/README.md

 fun main(args: Array<String>) {
     // create new LDtk world
     val world = World()
+    world.load() // loads the file and parses it

     // get a level
     val level: World.WorldLevel = world.allLevels[0]
+    level.load() // force load a level
+    // levels are loaded automatically when accessing any layer of that level

     // iterate over a layers tiles
     level.layerBackground.autoTiles.forEach {